Regularization methods for solving hierarchical variational inequalities with complexity guarantees: Convergence Analysis

 \begin{remark} Assumption \ref{ass:add} might seem restrictive, but in fact, they are satisfied by many operators.
-For instance, if $\opM=\opF+\NC_{\mathcal K}$, where $\NC_{\mathcal K}$ is the normal cone of ${\mathcal K}=\dom(\opM)$ and $\opF$ is a Lipschitz monotone operator, the forward-backward operator \eqref{eq:FB} satisfies the desired conditions, as the resolvent of $\NC_{\mathcal K}$ reduces to a projection onto ${\mathcal K}$, such that $\opT(x)\in {\mathcal K}$ for all $x\in \scrH$.
-The forward-backward operator and other examples are discussed in Section \ref{sec:splitting}. \end{remark}
+As a concrete example, assume that we know that the lower level is formulated in terms of the operator $\opM=\opF+\NC_{\mathcal K}$, where $\NC_{\mathcal K}$ is the normal cone of the closed convex set ${\mathcal K}=\dom(\opM)$ and $\opF:\mathcal{H}\to\mathcal{H}$ is a Lipschitz continuous monotone operator.
+With this problem structure, a powerful fixed-point encoding strategy is the forward-backward operator.
+Adapted to the auxiliary problem \eqref{eq:Aux-P}, this method is defined in terms of the mapping